deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

 You may need to design your own metric for early stopping.
 In this example, the target metric is an average of AUC ROC for insults and sentiment tasks and F1 for NER task.
 In order to add a metric to config, you have to register the metric.
-To register metric, add decorator ``register_metric`` and run command ``python -m utils.prepare.registry`` in DeepPavlov root directory.
-The code below should work if it is inserted into file ``deeppavlov/metrics/fmeasure.py`` and registry is updated with command ``python -m utils.prepare.registry``.
+To register metric, add the decorator ``register_metric`` and run the command ``python -m utils.prepare.registry`` in DeepPavlov root directory.
+The code below should be placed in the file ``deeppavlov/metrics/fmeasure.py`` and registry is updated with command ``python -m utils.prepare.registry``.

 .. code:: python